Knowing basic carpet construction and commonly used terminology will help you select the perfect carpet for your space.

-- Yarn loops are cut.
+Cut Pile - yarn loops are cut.
 This is one of the most popular carpet types.
 Texture helps to hide footprints and vacuum cleaner marks.

 Browse our Cut Pile Carpets

-- Yarn loops remain uncut.
-This type of carpet has more texture or pattern.
-Known for excellent appearance retention.
+Loop Pile - yarn loops remain uncut.
+This type of carpet has more texture or pattern and is known for excellent appearance retention.

 Browse our Loop Pile Carpets

 Cut and Loop Pile/Patterns - combination of cut and loop pile yarns.
 This creates a wide variety of patterns.